 Frontiers in Pediatrics is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Pediatrics welcome submission of the following article types: Brief Research Report, Case Report, Clinical Study Protocol, Clinical Trial, Correction, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Systematic Review, General Commentary, Policy and Practice Reviews, Protocols, Specialty Grand Challenge, Technology Report, Book Review, Data Report, Classification and Policy Brief.
+The specialty sections of Frontiers in Pediatrics welcome submission of the following article types: Brief Research Report, Case Report, Clinical Study Protocol, Clinical Trial, Correction, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Systematic Review, General Commentary, Policy and Practice Reviews, Protocols, Specialty Grand Challenge, Technology Report, Book Review, Classification, Data Report and Policy Brief.

 When submitting a manuscript to Frontiers in Pediatrics, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.